catherine9/ecommerce-pattern-library/patterns/forms/README.md

   The radio buttons will only guide the user on the desired answer. payment form: |
-  The payment shows the card type the user is able to choose from.
+  The payment shows the card type the user is able to choose from. fillable box: |
+  The fillable box will be for users willing to comment about the product.
 ---